kinsleykajiva/Janus-gateway-landlord-Web-app/README.md

 # Requirements
+- JDK 17+ to run .
+- Better with GraalVM
 - make sure you have snap installed.
 - This so far has been built and tested on Ubuntu,please try to make changes to suite your OS.